 Customer relationships: Consider the kind of relationship you want to have with each customer segment.
 Does your offering lend itself to a more transactional, one-off relationship, or will it be an ongoing relationship that should be organized with some sort of subscription or ongoing contract?
 Is repeat buying important for your success?
 And consider what kind of relationship your customer would like to have with your company and your product.

-Core capabilities: List your core capabilities―the assets that you bring to the table when you create your offering.
-These include skills, patents, assets and expertise that make you unique and can be leveraged.
+Key activities: List your key activities and core capabilities―the assets that you bring to the table when you create your offering.
+These include technology, patents, assets and expertise that make you unique and can be leveraged.
 Some of the “strengths” identified in a SWOT analysis can be considered a core capability.

-Value configuration: Describe how all the components together create your product and serve your customers.
-Explain the most important activities and processes needed to implement your business model, including critical tasks and timelines, the people and skills required, and your organization’s core processes.
+Key resources: Describe how all the components together create your product and serve your customers.
+Explain the most important activities and processes needed to implement your business model, including critical tasks and timelines, the people and skills required, and your company’s core processes.

 Revenue streams: Evaluate the streams through which you’ll earn your revenues from value-creating and customer-facing activities.
 Consider your channels and the types of revenue they will generate for you.
 Will you focus on bulk sales, unit sales, or services?
 Will the revenue come from recurring or one-off transactions?